jsade/atlas-markdown/docs/devnotes/project-naming.md

 ## Overview

-Atlas Markdown is a Python-based tool that downloads and converts Atlassian product documentation (Jira, Confluence, Trello, Bitbucket, Statuspage) into clean Markdown files optimized for tools like Obsidian.
+Atlas Markdown is a Python-based tool that downloads and converts Atlassian product documentation (Jira, Confluence, Trello, Bitbucket, Statuspage) into clean markdown files optimized for tools like Obsidian.

 ## Name Reasoning